-We combine thorough research with hands-on testing to compare all the features, functions and flaws of the top smartphones so we can recommend only the best of the best.
+We combine thorough research with hands-on testing to compare all the features, functions, and flaws of the top smartphones so we can recommend only the best of the best.

 By now, it’s pretty standard for flagship phones to boast features such as water-resistance, long battery life, great cameras, fast speeds, gorgeous displays and airtight security.
 We leverage our own extremely high expectations for our smartphones in our evaluations, so you can be confident in your phone purchase.

-After we compile our data, our lab spends time with each device.
-We conduct a variety of benchmark tests to assess features such as battery life, CPU processing power, graphic card performance, data read and write speeds, display quality and overall performance, and we factor these results into our overall evaluation.
+After we compile our data, our team spends time with each device.
+We conduct a variety of benchmark tests to assess features such as battery life, CPU processing power, graphic card performance, data read and write speeds, display quality and overall performance, and we factor these results into our overall evaluation of the best smartphones.